kubernetes-sigs/cluster-api-provider-aws/docs/multi-az-control-plane.md

 Note that CAPA insists that there must be a public subnet (and associated Internet gateway), even if no public load balancer is requested for the control plane.
 Therefore, for every AZ where a control plane node should be placed, the `networkSpec` object must define both a public and private subnet.

 Once CAPA is provided with a `networkSpec` that spans multiple AZs, the KubeadmControlPlane controller will automatically distribute control plane nodes across multiple AZs.
 No further configuration from the user is required.

+> Note: this method can also be used if you do not want to split your EC2 instance across multiple AZs.

 ## Caveats